 Chapel services are filled with pupil participation through class assemblies, chapel choir, school musicians and the duties of chapel monitors.
-We welcome visiting speakers from local churches and a variety of national and international charities to speak during our weekly Friday morning services which are also attended by parents, family and friends.
+We welcome visiting speakers from local churches and a variety of national and international charities to speak during our weekly Wednesday or Friday morning services which are also attended by parents, family and friends.

 Grow in Grace